stephenrong/PIBv1_MPRA_analyses/README.md

 # Massively parallel reporter assay analyses for "Long-term isolation and archaic introgression shape functional genetic variation in Near Oceania"

-Code used for massively parallel reporter assay (MPRA) and functional genomics analyses.
+Code used for massively parallel reporter assays (MPRAs) and functional genomics analyses and visualizations.
 See the main repository for the manuscript: https://github.com/YourePrettyGood/PIBv1_manuscript/.

 Contact the corresponding author with questions about these scripts.
 Last updated April 10th 2025.